-It could be debated that collectively the work performed by general practitioners may not be able to duplicate the same success rates documented by previous studies.
-(A great deal of the education that many dentists have received in implantology has been via short multi-day "training" courses as opposed to rigorous academically-based coursework.)
+It could be debated that collectively the work performed by general practitioners may not be at the same level as that of specialists, typically oral surgeons or periodontists.
+(A great deal of the education that many dentists have received in implantology has been via short multi-day training courses as opposed to rigorous academically-based coursework.)

-We are not trying to suggest that general practitioners can't provide quality implant and endodontic services.
-That statement simply would not be true.
+We're not trying to suggest that general practitioners can't provide quality implant and endodontic services because that statement would not be true.

-Studies set up to determine the success rates of teeth that have had root canal treatment typically only evaluate those that have had an appropriate dental restoration placed after their treatment has been completed.
+Studies evaluating the success rates of teeth that had root canal treatment typically only evaluate those that also had an appropriate dental restoration placed on them after their treatment was completed.

 Many endodontically treated teeth (especially molars) have been lost because they were not properly restored.
 Failing to commit to having a suitable restoration placed (possibly a dental crown) may compromise the long-term outcome of your treatment.

 2) Additional factors that must be considered when choosing between root canal treatment and a dental implant.

 Especially when a front tooth is the one being treated, factors involving the appearance of the procedure's final outcome will be a prime consideration.